twolfson/twolfson.com/articles/open-source-server-management.md

 Some testing tools are:

-- [Serverspec][] - Written in Ruby, very mature with lots of platform support
+- [Serverspec][] - Written in Ruby, mature with support for many platforms
-    - Repository also doubles as a great reference for commands/info
+    - Repository also doubles as a great reference for commands
 - [Inspec][] - Written in Ruby, newly released but written by [Chef][] and based on [Serverspec][]
 - [Testinfra][] - Written in Python, relatively new but has good coverage